 Looking for a few more handy tips and tricks?
 Well, I have them here for you.
-These are sure to make keeping the seal perfectly clean for the lifetime of your machine:
+These are sure to make keeping the door seal perfectly clean for the lifetime of your washing machine:

-- Clean the seal using my recommended steps on a monthly basis
+- Clean your rubber door seal using my recommended steps on a monthly basis

-- Don’t overuse the bleach or it will wear the seal out
+- Don’t overuse the bleach or it will wear the door seal out

 - Some detergents cause mould growth, if you feel this is the case consider switching

-- Commercial cleaners for front-loading machines can help reduce mould
+- Commercial cleaners for front-loading washing machine can help reduce mould

 - Consider liquid or powder detergent as capsules can leave goo from the wrapper

 - If the drainage holes are near the door, check for clothing that is stuck as this can get mouldy quickly